 The other policy options currently proposed are unsuitable and fail to meet the stated aims.
 Considering the assessment of the policy options laid out in the inception impact assessment, it is advisable for the European Commission to assess additional policy options that more closely respect the principles set out in the Roadmap.
 Such additional policy options could notably explore the possibility of an intra-EU/EFTA policy synchronised with CORSIA (Option 7).

 Under such a scenario, CORSIA would apply to CO2 emissions as obligated in that scheme for all international flights (including intra-EU/EFTA flights).
 An evolution of the ETS policy as applied to intra-EU/EFTA flights would apply to CO2 emissions that are not already covered by CORSIA.
-The intra-EU/EFTA policy reference year would align with CORSIA (2019) and adopt the same approach to surrender of units above an emissions reduction target.
+The intra-EU/EFTA policy reference year would align with CORSIA (2019) and adopt the same approach to surrender units above an emissions reduction target.
 Surrender units could be aligned to those used in CORSIA or could be EUAAs or a combination.
 The policy would also apply to domestic flights.

-This hybrid system could thereby align future EU climate policy for aviation closely with the CORSIA agreement, respect the spirit of a single market-based measure instrument for international flights with limited compliance costs, whilst also reflecting European climate change ambitions for Intra-EU/EFTA flights.
+This hybrid system could thereby align future EU climate policy for aviation closely with the CORSIA agreement, and respect the spirit of a single market-based measure instrument for international flights with limited compliance costs, whilst also reflecting European climate change ambitions for intra-EU/EFTA flights.
 From a practical perspective, close alignment of MRV and design parameters would reduce administrative complexity.